Connect with others who understand.

 Tumors That Block Blood Vessels

-Group 4 PH can develop when a tumor blocks the pulmonary artery (the blood vessel that carries blood from the heart to the lungs).
-When blood flow becomes partially blocked, the pressure inside the blood vessel rises.
+Group 4 PH can develop if a lung tumor presses on the pulmonary artery (the blood vessel that carries blood from the heart to the lungs).
+A large lung tumor can disrupt the normal flow of blood through the lungs.
+The disrupted blood flow puts more strain on the right side of the heart and raises the pulmonary artery pressure.

 Blood Clotting Problems

-Chronic thromboembolic PH (CTEPH) is a rare type of PH that develops when blood clots form in the blood vessels of the lungs and fail to dissolve.
+Chronic thromboembolic pulmonary hypertension (CTEPH) is a rare type of PH that develops when blood clots form in the blood vessels of the lungs and fail to dissolve.
 CTEPH causes scar tissue to build up, which may eventually block the blood vessels completely.
-People with cancer are 3.76 times more likely to develop CTEPH.
+People with any type of cancer are 3.76 times more likely to develop CTEPH.

 Radiation Therapy

-Radiation is a treatment option for several different types of cancer.
+Radiation is a treatment option for people with lung cancer.
 During radiation therapy, radioactive beams or particles are delivered to a tumor.
-This treatment often works well to destroy cancer cells, but it may also damage the surrounding healthy tissue.
+This treatment often works well to destroy cancer cells, but may also damage the surrounding healthy tissue.
+When used to treat lung cancer, radiation therapy is aimed at the chest and lungs.

 Chemotherapy